UniMath/agda-unimath/src/commutative-algebra/radical-ideals-commutative-rings.lagda.md

     is-closed-under-add-ideal-Commutative-Ring A
       ideal-radical-ideal-Commutative-Ring

-  is-closed-under-mul-left-radical-ideal-Commutative-Ring :
+  is-closed-under-left-multiplication-radical-ideal-Commutative-Ring :
-    is-closed-under-mul-left-subset-Commutative-Ring A
+    is-closed-under-left-multiplication-subset-Commutative-Ring A
       subset-radical-ideal-Commutative-Ring
-  is-closed-under-mul-left-radical-ideal-Commutative-Ring =
+  is-closed-under-left-multiplication-radical-ideal-Commutative-Ring =
-    is-closed-under-mul-left-ideal-Commutative-Ring A
+    is-closed-under-left-multiplication-ideal-Commutative-Ring A
       ideal-radical-ideal-Commutative-Ring

-  is-closed-under-mul-right-radical-ideal-Commutative-Ring :
+  is-closed-under-right-multiplication-radical-ideal-Commutative-Ring :
-    is-closed-under-mul-right-subset-Commutative-Ring A
+    is-closed-under-right-multiplication-subset-Commutative-Ring A
       subset-radical-ideal-Commutative-Ring
-  is-closed-under-mul-right-radical-ideal-Commutative-Ring =
+  is-closed-under-right-multiplication-radical-ideal-Commutative-Ring =
-    is-closed-under-mul-right-ideal-Commutative-Ring A
+    is-closed-under-right-multiplication-ideal-Commutative-Ring A
       ideal-radical-ideal-Commutative-Ring
 ```